BurntLog/UOS---Cyber-Bootcamp---Project-1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-  - Ansible allows you to repidly institute multi-level applications via the use of a pre-configured YAML playbook.
+  - Ansible allows you to rapidly institute multi-level applications via the use of a pre-configured YAML playbook.
   - It has no dependency or requirement for use of any form of agents installed on remote systems.
 Therefore, overall maintenance and decreases in performance are heavily reduced.
   - Customised code does not need to be written in order to automate the systems you are setting up.